First Detection of an Over-Massive Black Hole Galaxy UHZ1: Evidence for Heavy Black Hole Seed Formation from Direct Collapse: Abstract

 \section{Abstract}

-The recent \textit{Chandra}-\textit{JWST} discovery of a quasar in the $z \sim 10.3$ galaxy UHZ1 reveals that accreting supermassive black holes (SMBHs) were already in place $\sim 450$ million years after the Big Bang \citep{bogdan2023+}.
-The \textit{Chandra} X-ray source detected in UHZ1 is a Compton-thick quasar with a bolometric luminosity of $L_{\rm bol}\sim5\times10^{45}\ \rm{erg\ s^{-1}},$ which corresponds to an estimated BH mass of $\sim4\times10^7 \ \rm{M_{\odot}}$ assuming accretion at the Eddington rate. \textit{JWST} photometry yields a stellar mass estimate for UHZ1 comparable to that of the BH mass.
-These characteristics are in excellent agreement with prior theoretical predictions for a unique class of transient, high-redshift objects, Outsize Black Hole Galaxies \citep[OBGs;][]{Natarajan+2017} that harbor a heavy initial black hole seed that likely formed from the direct collapse of the gas.
-Based on the excellent agreement between the observed multi-wavelength properties of UHZ1 with theoretical model template predictions, we suggest that UHZ1 is the first detected OBG candidate, subject to spectroscopic confirmation of its redshift.
-Our assertion rests on multiple lines of concordant evidence between model predictions and the following observed properties of UHZ1: (i) its X-ray detection and the estimated ratio of the X-ray flux to the IR flux that is consistent with theoretical expectations for a heavy initial BH seed; (ii) its high inferred redshift of $z \sim 10.3$, as predicted for the transient OBG stage ($9<z<12$); (iii) the amplitude and shape of the detected \textit{JWST} Spectral Energy Distribution (SED) between $1 - 5$ microns, which is in very good agreement with simulated template SEDs for OBGs; and (iv) the extended \textit{JWST} morphology of UHZ1 that is suggestive of a recent merger, which is also a predicted property for the formation of transient OBGs.
-Therefore, as the first OBG candidate, UHZ1 provides compelling evidence for forming heavy initial seeds from direct collapse in the early Universe.
+The recent Chandra-JWST discovery of a quasar in the $z \approx 10.1$ galaxy UHZ1 reveals that accreting supermassive black holes (SMBHs) were already in place 470 million years after the Big Bang.
+The Chandra X-ray source detected in UHZ1 is a Compton-thick quasar with a bolometric luminosity of $L_{\rm bol} \sim 5\times 10^{45}\, {\rm erg\,{s^{-1}}}$, which corresponds to an estimated BH mass of $\sim 4\times 10^7\,\Msun$ assuming accretion at the Eddington rate. \textit{JWST} NIRCAM and NIRSpec data yield a stellar mass estimate for UHZ1 comparable to its BH mass.
+These characteristics are in excellent agreement with prior theoretical predictions for a unique class of transient, high-redshift objects, Over-massive Black Hole Galaxies [OBGs] by Natarajan et al., that harbor a heavy initial black hole seed that likely formed from the direct collapse of the gas.
+Given the excellent agreement between the observed multi-wavelength properties of UHZ1 with theoretical model template predictions, we suggest that UHZ1 is the first detected OBG candidate.
+Our assertion rests on multiple lines of concordant evidence between model predictions and the following observed properties of UHZ1: its X-ray detection and the estimated ratio of the X-ray flux to the IR flux that is consistent with theoretical expectations for a heavy initial BH seed; its high measured redshift of $z \approx 10.1$, as predicted for the transient OBG stage ($9 < z < 12$); the amplitude and shape of the detected JWST Spectral Energy Distribution (SED) between 1 - 5 microns, which is in very good agreement with simulated template SEDs for OBGs; and the extended \textit{JWST} morphology of UHZ1 that is suggestive of a recent merger, also expected for the formation of transient OBGs.
+As the first OBG candidate, UHZ1 provides compelling evidence for the formation of heavy initial seeds from direct collapse in the early Universe.

 \keywords{Early universe(435) --- Galaxy formation(595) --- Supermassive black holes (1663) --- X-ray active galactic nuclei(2035) --- Theoretical models (2107)}